 Organic methods to control codling moth

-Bugs are a part of nature and I come in peace, but when they invade an entire apple crop, its time to declare war and this is the month to get started.
+Bugs are a part of nature.
+I come in peace, but when they invade an entire apple crop, its time to declare war.

 Words: Sheryn Clothier